emilyantosch/shc_pr3_vl/databases/slides_4/main.typ

 #slide[
   #heading(numbering: none)[Example Company]
-  #figure(image("../assets/img/slides_04/20250305_no_circle_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_no_circle_rev01.png", height: 90%))
 ]

 #slide[
   #heading(numbering: none)[Example Company]
-  #figure(image("../assets/img/slides_04/20250305_emp_dept_proj_rev01.png"))
+  #figure(image("../assets/img/slides_04/20250305_emp_dept_proj_rev01.png", height: 90%))
 ]

 #slide[
   #heading(numbering: none)[Assignment Office - Convert ERD to RM]
+  #text(size: 20pt)[

-  - Departments, identified by ID, operate a variety of printers, each located in a particular room in a particular building.
+    Departments, identified by ID, operate a variety of printers, each located in a particular room in a particular building.
 Printers are supplied by a number of suppliers, identified by name, with each supplier charging a different price for a given printer, but also providing different delivery delays, measured in days.
 A given room can have any number of printers, including none.
-  #figure(image("../assets/img/slides_04/20250305_dept_operates_printer_rev01.png"))
+  ]
+  #figure(image("../assets/img/slides_04/20250305_dept_operates_printer_rev01.png", height: 50%))
 ]

 #slide[